Jaseci-Labs/jaseci/jaseci_ai_kit/jac_misc/README.md

 ### Actions

-* `get_umap`: Redusing the dimention of data while preseving the relationship beween data points to identify clusters easier.
+* `get_umap`: Reducing the dimension of data while preserving the relationship between data points to identify clusters easier.
     * Input
         * `text_embeddings` (list): list of text embeddings should pass here.
         * `n_neighbors` (int): number of neighbors to consider.
         * `min_dist` (float): minimum distance between clusters.
         * `n_components` (int): the dimensionality of the reduced data.
-        * `random_state`(int): preproducability of the algorithm.
+        * `random_state`(int): pre-producability of the algorithm.

-    * Returns: multidimentional array of reduced features.
+    * Returns: multidimensional array of reduced features.

 * `get_cluster_labels`: To get list of possible cluster labels
     * Input